-The Great European Rally 2016 takes us through 7 European countries in 8 action packed days, covering over 1,500 miles of driving heaven.
+Changing up our most popular event, The Great European Rally 2017 takes us through 5 European countries in 6 action packed days, covering over 1,250 miles of driving heaven.
 It's a European road trip like no other!

 You will experience first-hand many of the worlds greatest driving roads, all on one epic week-long adventure!
 Make no mistake, our rallies are designed to be the ultimate driving experience, created by true driving enthusiasts.

-Check out this year's itinerary below and register your team today to take part in this epic adventure!CLICK HERE TO REGISTER NOW
+Take a look at our itinerary below and register your team today to take part in this epic adventure while places are still available!CLICK HERE TO REGISTER NOW

 Registration takes place in Brussels, which is a short drive from the port of Calais or Dunkirk.
 We meet at the Autoworld Car Museum in the city centre, which is one of Europe’s largest museums hosting over 250 cars.